 The navigation system includes an array of on-screen elements that permit the user to move from page to page.
 The navigation design should make clear the relationship between links so that users naturally understand their navigation options.
 Typically, websites offer multiple navigation systems, such as a global, local, supplementary, contextual, and courtesy navigation.

 UI design involves picking and arranging interface elements that help users interact with system features in a way that maximizes efficiency and ease of use.
 Common UI elements include buttons, text entry fields, checkboxes, menus and radio buttons.

 There are four different types of wireframes ranging from the simplest type (black-and-white or blueprint) to the most complex (nearly simulating the real thing):

 Basic wireframes.
 Also known as low-fidelity renderings, these are very simple page schematics, usually in black-and-white.

 Annotated wireframes.
 These add a broad range of details to a basic wireframe.
 Annotations are brief notes, typically on the side or bottom of a wireframe, that describe each item on the wireframe, usually separated by areas of content and functionality, and show (briefly) the reason and purpose for each item.

 User flow wireframes.
 When annotation is not sufficient to show how a site or app user will logically move through content from page to page, more information may be required.
-These wireframes can be static views of a fully interactive wireframe, but they could include a slideshow or a collection of wireframes in series to show a primary user flow or set of user flows.
+These user flow wireframes can be static views of a fully interactive wireframe, but they could include a slideshow or a collection of wireframes in series to show a primary user flow or set of user flows.

 - Interactive high definition wireframes.
 You can experience interactions (e.g., taps, clicks, and swipes) within or between individual wireframes.
 Adding interactions before going to full mockups or live prototyping saves designer and developer hours.
 This variation of wireframes can only be done in presentation and graphic design, or wireframing and prototyping software.